When is it time to replace your Down Comforter?

 The top 3 influencers to a comforter life are:

 - The quality of the down comforter.
 Comforters with lower thread count shells or ticking will wear out faster, as the fabric is not woven as tight so that the down can leak through the shell.

 - When one tosses and turns in bed, the delicate down clusters abrade against each other, breaking and eventually turning into dust.

-- The frequency a person (or pet) spends lying on top of them.
+- The frequency of someone or something, like a dog, lying on top of it.

 So how do you tell if your down comforter needs replacing?

 This is a straightforward way to see if your comforter has met the end of its life.